 Bad posture can usually be blamed on your feet.
 This is because of feet hyperpronate (arches collapse and ankles roll in), they don’t properly support your body.
 Your knees rotate inward, your back sways, which makes your stomach and buttocks stick out, your shoulders roll forward and your head is forward of your shoulders.
 This is the perfect definition of bad posture.

 You are off balance and it shows.
 You are stressing your body, and over time you are causing physical damage to your muscles, ligaments, and joints.
 If you are suffering from bad posture, you may need to look at whether you are suffering from a common foot condition.

 What are Posture Orthotics?

-Orthotic shoe devices are molded pieces of rubber, leather, metal, plastic, or other synthetic material which are inserted into a shoe.
+Orthotic shoe devices are molded pieces of rubber, leather, metal, plastic, or other synthetic material that is inserted into a shoe.
 Their objective is to balance the foot in a neutral position and then cushion the foot from too much pounding.
-There is a variety of orthotics which are available for different foot problems.
-In this article, we will show you different foot issues which can be benefited from the use of orthotics.
+There is a variety of orthotics that are available for different foot problems.
+In this article, we will show you different foot issues that can be benefited from the use of orthotics.

 Orthotics for Achilles Tendonosis

 Achilles tendinopathy is a common condition and can be difficult to treat due to the limited vascular supply of the tendon and the stress within the Achilles tendon with every step.
 There is evidence which indicates that treatment incorporating custom foot orthotics can improve this condition by making the foot a more effective lever in gait.

 Abnormal pronation or collapse of the arch can cause a damaging twist as demonstrated in the video.
 Achilles Tendonosis is a chronic breakdown of the tendon over time and usually without inflammation.